ai4finol/04fb338c1e69776f7409c2cc964ac87d805bb786/README.md

 ambitious project, it collects and organizes extensive assets from global markets over half a century, it provides a long-awaited unified platform to advance data-driven OLPS research.

+## About

+Online portfolio selection (OLPS) is an important issue in operations research community that studies how to dynamically adjust portfolios according to market changes.
+In the past, OLPS research relied on a general database called ``OLPS`` containing price relatives data of financial assets across different markets.
+However, with the widespread adoption of data-driven technologies like machine learning in finance, ``OLPS`` can no longer meet the needs of OLPS research because due to the lack of support for complex data types, high-dimensional feature spaces, and multi-source data fusion.
+To solve this problem, we propose ``FinOL``, an open finance database for advancing research in data-driven OLPS. ``FinOL`` expands and enriches the previous ``OLPS`` database, containing 8 benchmark financial datasets from 1962 to present across global markets.
+To promote fair comparisons, we evaluate a large number of past classic OLPS methods on ``FinOL``, providing reusable benchmark results for future ``FinOL`` users and effectively supporting OLPS research.
+Importantly, we are committed to regularly updating ``FinOL`` with new data and benchmark results reflecting the latest developments and trends in the field.
+This ensures ``FinOL`` remains a valuable resource as data-driven OLPS methods continue evolving.

+## Contact Us

+For inquiries, please get in touch with us at [finol.official@gmail.com](mailto:finol.official@gmail.com) (Monday to Friday, 9:00 AM to 6:00 PM)

 <!-- ## Benchmark Results of Daily Cumulative Wealth

 {% raw %}